-- a.
-Once the assessment of the application has been completed, the Senior officer should inform the applicant of the outcome using a Decision Letter. - b.
+- Once the assessment of the application has been completed, the Local Authority Senior officer should ensure that the applicant is informed of the outcome using a Decision Letter. - j.
 In all cases when direct offers are made, applicants will receive one direct offer only subject to the local authority's discretion to make a further direct offer.